robosopko/dev-finder/docs/priloha-c.md

 **Čo som musel upraviť / opraviť:**

 ```
-trebalo doplnit "use client", kedze pouziva interny state
+trebalo doplniť "use client", keďže používa interný state
 ```

 **Poznámky / Learnings:**

 ```
-Doplnil som mu instrukcie do copilot-instruction ohladom pouzitia "use client" (update the copilot-instructions: mention that this is a next.js project, so all components that have internal state or use hooks need to be marked with "use client")
+Doplnil som mu inštrukcie do copilot-instruction ohľadom použitia "use client" (update the copilot-instructions: mention that this is a next.js project, so all components that have internal state or use hooks need to be marked with "use client")
 ```

 ### Prompt #8: **\*\***\*\*\*\***\*\***\_**\*\***\*\*\*\***\*\***